 \section{Introduction.}

 Imagine the most beautiful, enchanting and colorful garden on the earth ever.
-Suppose this garden is located on a mountain-top, and it's full of different kinds of exquisite flowers, all of vibrant colors.
-Amongst the flowers some exotic birds are chirping and flying around singing gleefully soft melodious songs, while a few quiet ones are sitting completely still on the branches of nearby lush green trees, as if contemplating on the deepest secrets of the universe, and some others are fluttering and dancing carelessly in the sprinkling water coming out of a water-fountain in the middle of the garden.
+Suppose this garden is located on a mountain top, and it's full of different kinds of exquisite flowers, all of vibrant colors.
+Amongst the flowers some exotic birds are chirping and flying around singing gleefully soft melodious songs, while a few quiet ones are sitting completely still on the branches of nearby lush green trees, as if contemplating the deepest secrets of the universe, and some others are fluttering and dancing carelessly in the sprinkling water coming out of a water-fountain in the middle of the garden.

 Who would not want to visit such a magical garden?
 However, there is a catch.
-Before entering the garden, a visitor has to undertake a very long and arduous journey to the mountain-top.
-Moreover, visitors must remain blindfolded throughout the climb, not even for once, the visitors are allowed to have a peek into the delightful beauty of the garden.
-Most of the people could not endure the hardships of the journey and abandon it in the middle, forgoing their desires to ever visit the garden.
+Before entering the garden, a visitor has to undertake a very long and arduous journey to the mountain top.
+Moreover, visitors must remain blindfolded throughout the climb, not even once, the visitors are allowed to have a peek into the delightful beauty of the garden.
+Most of the people could not endure the hardships of the journey and abandoned it in the middle, forgoing their desire to ever visit the garden.
 They return home, disillusioned and bitter.
-It is heard in the city that the garden, although created with the utmost architectural precision and perfection, actually looks ugly, and moreover it has no real-life use for a person living in the city.
+It is heard in the city that the garden, although created with the utmost architectural precision and perfection, actually looks ugly, and moreover, it has no real-life use for a person living in the city.